horia141/horia141.github.io/_drafts/raynor.md

 math: true
 ---

-What needs to be talked about:

- - Intro: what I've built.
-A link to the library.
-Short shout-out to technology involved.
- - Smallest interesting example: an point class.
-Extract from string and call a method on it.
- - Overview of what the library does, in bigger strokes.
-Speak about the main use case of describing objects from smaller pieces, and the general one of transforming raw objects into objects which have a certain structure.
-Where is this useful for.
-Input & output of the system.
-When calling into other systems.
-For storage.
-With some caveats.
-For UI validation before sending to the server.
- - Tutorial
-   - This is a section which is meant as a "Introduction to Raynor" kind of thing.
-I'll cover the most common use cases.
-   - Speak about Marshallers.
-Perhaps define a very basic marshaller.
-   - Speak about the multitude of marshallers already in place for various types of data.
-   - Speak about annotated marshallers and how they're used.
-   - Speak about the framework of RaiseBuildFilter marshallers.
-How to extend the current primitive type marshallers.
-How to extend the object marshallers and some caveats.
-   - Other interesting marshallers: optional, oneof, arrayof, mapof etc.
- - Comparison with other systems.
-When you might use this.
- - Phylosphy of what to validate.
- - DTOs and storage objects.

-Clean
----

 A little while ago I wrote and open-sourced a small TypeScript/JavaScript data validation and marshalling library called [Raynor](https://github.com/horia141/raynor).
 Since it proved quite useful to use around the house, I figured I could do a little bit more with it than just dump it on GitHub.
 This article is a first step in that direction.
 It is an overview and tutorial of what Raynor is and how it operates.
 If you find this sort of stuff interesting I hope this will provide enough info for you to be able to try it in our own projects.

 A code example is worth `1000` bytes, so here's one before I say anything more: